 There is a saying that some unsaved people use when describing the lives of those of us who live a holy lifestyle.
-They say that we are simply living for that “Pie in the sky, by and by”.
+They say that we are simply living for that “Pie in the sky, by and by.”
 What they mean is that we live for a reward that will come someday.
-Not understanding the joyful relationship that we have with our God every day, they might even deem to feel sorry for us.
-But if they only knew the relief of having the weight of sin guilt lifted from our shoulders; the peace that we experience in the midst of a storm; the love that God shows us day by day; and the glory that we experience by the power of the Holy Ghost, they too would run to the feet of Jesus, crying, “What must I do to be saved?”
-In a sense, I do not disagree with those who tout that we are living for that Pie in the sky, by and by.
+Not understanding the positive relationship we have with our God every day, they might even feel sorry for us.
+But if they only knew the relief of having the weight of sin guilt lifted from our shoulders.
+If they experienced the peace that we experience amid a storm.
+If they knew the love that God shows us day by day; and the glory that we share by the power of the Holy Ghost, they too would run to the feet of Jesus, crying, “What must I do to be saved?”
+In one sense, I do not disagree with the touters who say that we live for that Pie in the sky, by and by.
 Matt.
 16:24-28 discusses the costs and rewards of discipleship.

 24 Then said Jesus unto his disciples, if any man will come after me, let him deny himself, and take up his cross, and follow me.